 When to see a doctor

-A number of conditions can cause shortness of breath and heart palpitations.
+A number of conditions can cause shortness of breath and fast, pounding heartbeats.
 It's important to get a prompt, accurate diagnosis and appropriate care.
-See your doctor if you experience any symptoms associated with hypertrophic cardiomyopathy.
+See your health care provider if you have a family history of HCM or any symptoms associated with hypertrophic cardiomyopathy.

 - Rapid or irregular heartbeat